UoG-BSc-AI/uog-chatbot/README.md

 2. Install dependencies: `pip install -r requirements.txt`
 3. Run the chatbot: `streamlit run src/main.py`

-If you want to be part of the project, please reach out to the team or project lead. ushahid7@glos.ac.uk
+If you want to be part of the project, please reach out to the team or product lead ushahid7@glos.ac.uk

 Happy coding! 🤖✨